Muphs/NULL/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+##Credits
+Designed and programmed by Muphs#8148
+Co Designed by qntm#8209